ArPiRobot/arpirobot.github.io/docs/guide/hardware/supportedhardware.md

 # Supported Hardware

 #### **What Does Supported Mean**
 In this context supported can mean a few different things.
-In the case of motor drivers and sensors it means that they have been tested and that there is code in the python library and/or the arduino firmware to work with them.
+In the case of motor drivers and sensors it means that they have been tested and that there is code to work with them.

 In the case of Arduinos supported means that the firmware has been tested running on a supported Arduino.
 However, it will likely work on any Arduino.